 Want to find the best 3 car garage heater?

 When choosing a garage heater, you want to make sure it is the right type and size for your space.
-Not all of these units are created equal, so it makes sense to go with one that provides the required heat output and save energy.
+Not all of these units are created equal, so it makes sense to go with one that provides the required heat output and saves energy.

 In this review, you’ll find electric, propane, and natural gas garage heaters.
 What you choose depends on your preferred fuel source, but all of them have both pros and cons.